shleen/aides-memoire/FSD.md

 - Provides better control over the project schedule

 ### Non-Benefits
-- No exact deadlines, things are quite in the air
+- No exact deadlines

+### Closing notes for the Scrum framework
+After covering so much content related to the scrum framework, you may be inclined to take the points made in this document as the hard & fast truth.
+However, keep in mind that scrum is really nothing more than a set of guidelines that gives teams a nudge in the right direction.
+At the end of the day, teams are expected to adjust the scrum process to fit their team's workflow & the project's goals.

+If you're interested in reading more about scrum to become a true **professional** 👨🏽‍💻, you can check out [scrum.org](https://www.scrum.org), the [Scrum Alliance page](https://scrumalliance.org) or the [Scrum Guides](https://www.scrumguides.org).

 ---

 # Group Development
-## The Importance of Group Development
-A group of talented people != a good team.
-An effective, high-functioning team is cultivated!
+It's easy to overlook the importance of group development.
+After all, is it not sufficient to get a group of talented workers together? **No!** A group of talented people != a good team.
+An effective, high-functioning team has to be cultivated into formation!

 ## The Stages in Group Development
 Breaking this group development process into distinct stages aims to create high-performing teams.
-The different stages of group development are significant for the differing levels of productivity between them.
-These productivity levels are visualised below.
+These different stages are significant for their differing levels of productivity, as is visualised below.

 <img src="https://i.imgur.com/HqgUVmC.png" width="400">

-### Forming
+### 1. Forming
 Teammates become acquainted with each other.
 A *first date*, if you will.
-Some topics of conversation that are likely to come up include-

-- teammates' skills & their background
-- the project's goals & its timeline
-- some ground rules
-- individual roles
+Conversation typically revolves around easy topics like **skills & background**, **the project's goals & further details**, etc.

-A lack of productivity at this stage is somewhat expected, since tasks are people-oriented, team members are focused on getting to know each other rather than getting work done.
+A lack of productivity at this stage is somewhat expected, since tasks are people-oriented, & team members are focused on getting to know each other rather than on getting work done.

-#### Tips for sustainability in Forming
-- Communication is key!
-Talk about everything.
+Of course, nobody wants a team to fail in its wee stages.
+To avoid this, remember that **Communication is key!** Talk about everything.
 Talk about skills, interests, & project goals.
 Make sure that everyone's on the same page.
-- Define each member's role clearly.
+Additionally, you're going to want to remove as much uncertainty as possible.
+So- **define everyone's role clearly**.
 This ensures that all job roles are covered & that boundaries are clear to everyone.

-### Storming
+### 2. Storming
-Increased order of communication, but don't feel any sense of team fondness.
+At this point, there is an increased order of communication, though team spirit remains lacking.
 The leader's word will not be followed.
-Personalities clash, members disagree, & is a generally bad time.
+Personalities start to clash, members disagree, & leads to a generally bad time.

 Some teams try to avoid this stage by, well, avoiding it.
 This is bad, though!
-This only encourages the problem(s) to grow until they become explosive!
+This only encourages the problem(s) to grow until they explode!
+Survive this stage by keeping these few things in mind-

-#### Tips for sustainability in Storming
 - Again, communication is key!
-Hold a meeting, talk it out maturely.
+Hold a meeting, talk things out.
-- Mediation is typically a good strategy as well. (this can be internal or external!!)
+- Mediation (either internal or external) is typically a good strategy as well.
 - Keep your eyes on the prize.
-Don't let your team kill itself over trivial matters.
+Don't let your team kill itself over trivialities.

-### Norming
+### 3. Norming
 Team spirit is established!
 Teammates recognise other teammates' strengths & are able to work together relatively well.
 This is not to say there are no conflicts in this stage at all.
 People clash.
 They just get better at getting over the clashes.

-#### Tips for sustainability in Norming
+Keep things up by-

-- Show appreciation for your teammates!
+- Showing appreciation for your teammates!
 This sparks motivation & encourages closer relationships to form.
 - Again, keep your eyes on the prize.
 Remind your teammates of the importance of the project.
 - Use past successes to motivate your teammates into continually moving forward,

-### Performing
+### 4. Performing
 Teammates work in an open, trusting atmosphere with high productivity, like a well-oiled machine!
 Everyone is motivated & confident about their skills & value to the team.
 This is the era of Highest Productivity, the era that all teams strive to attain.

 Do note that some teams never make it this far.
-Some teams get caught up in the storming stage & find themselves unable to overcome their conflicts.
+Some teams get caught up in the storming stage & find themselves unable to overcome their conflicts. 😦 However, the best teams can maintain these levels of productivity.
+Here are some tips for becoming one of these teams-

-#### Tips for sustainability in Performing
 - Delegation is super impt!
 - Indirect management is the way to go!

-### Adjourning
+### 5. Adjourning
 Assessment + recognition of teammates' contributions.
 Then, the group disbands. 😕